Why switch energy supplier?

 how much you spend per month or year on electricity and gas, in kilowatt hours or pounds (£)

-how you pay for energy (e.g. direct debit)
+how you pay for energy such as direct debit

 your existing tariff end date

-how you receive your energy bill (in the post or online)
+how you get your energy bill (in the post or online)

-A price comparison site will generate a list of energy tariffs and tell you how much you can save by switching to each one.
+Price comparison sites will list energy tariffs and tell you how much you can save by switching to each one.

-When you pick a new supplier or tariff, you might want to consider other factors as well as price.
+When you pick a new supplier or tariff, you might want to consider:

 Once you’ve decided on a supplier and tariff, confirm your energy switch.

-The price comparison site will inform your new supplier who will arrange the switch for you.
+The price comparison site will tell you your new supplier who will arrange the switch for you.

 Your new supplier will contact you in 2 to 3 weeks’ time.

-Follow its instructions regarding meter readings and how you’ll pay your bill.
+Follow its instructions about meter readings and how you’ll pay your bill.